 The Department of Veterans Affairs' nominal roll for WW2 shows that Norman enlisted in the Second AIF at Quambatook on 21 January 1942.
 He was then living at Woorinen North and his next of kin was Venus Free.
 He was discharged on 26 October 1944 at which time he was serving as a private soldier in the 11 Works and Parks Company.
 The Australian electoral rolls show that, after their marriage, Norman and Venus first lived and farmed at Lalbert.
 They moved to Woorinen in around 1940 and, in the late 1950s, to Quambatook.
 Norman died in 1986 and is buried in the Lalbert Cemetery.
 Venus died in 2000 and, we think, is buried with Norman at Lalbert.
 Norman's gravestone shows he and Venus had eight children: June, Billy (dec), Trevor, Joyce, Alice, Thomas, Norman and Jennifer Free (dec).
 We know little about their youngest surviving children.
 We believe that Trevor Free married Heather Neiwand at Quambatook in 1958.
 His older sister, June Pauline Free, married John Desmond Patrick ('Jack') Lowry (1930-2006) who died at Wakool in NSW in 2006.
 Jack's death notice published in the Herald Sun tells us he and June then had eleven children - Des, Peter, Cheryl, Gerrard (Fred), Susan, Rose, Janine, Stephen (Woody), Rodney (Ginger), Neville and Warren (Oonk) Lowry, 30 grandchildren and one great grandchild.

 James and Johanna's youngest son, Allan Joseph Free (1911-93) married Dulcie Kanowna Alexander (1917-2011), daughter of Henry Alexander (1888-1982) and Isabella Amy Susan Giblett (1892-1979), probably at Lalbert although that is till to be confirmed.
 Jan and Janine Power's Lalbert Reflections (p.
 311) tells us that Dulcie's father was born at Lake Marmal near Boort but lived most of his 94 years at Lalbert (to where his family moved in 1910).
 He married Amy Giblett in 1914 and had three children in addition to Dulcie: Hazel (Mrs Jack Lavey of Kunat), Arch and Norman Alexander who, in 1982, was farming land that had been 'purchased from the pioneer Hickmott family'.
 A report of Henry and Amy's wedding, contained in the 1 July 1914 edition of the Quambatook Times, tells us their wedding took place at her parents' residence, 'Mona Vale', at Lake Marmal on 20 May 1914.
 Amy's brother, Edmund Giblett, enlisted in the First AIF on 18 February 1916 and sailed to England on the A14 EURIPIDES in April the same year.
 After joining the 10th Battalion in France he was admitted to hospital on 21 November suffering from infuenza.
 His illness was serious enough for him to be repatriated to England and then, on 17 January 1917, sent home to Australia.
-He travelled on the hospital ship KANOWNA, the name given to Amy's niece, Dulcie Kanowna Alexander, who was born the same year.
+He travelled on the hospital ship KANOWNA, the name given to Amy's daughter, Dulcie Kanowna Alexander, who was born the same year.

 Both Allan and Dulcie attended the Lalbert State School where, in 1926, Dulcie played a walk-on role in the celebrated 'Cinderella Contata' which was performed by the schoolchildren before a delighted audience.
 After their marriage they initially lived and farmed at Lalbert before moving to Quambatook sometime in the mid-1960s.
 In addition to carrying out his farming duties, Allan also served as a Kerang Shire Councillor from around 1956 until his retirement in 1974.
 As the late Win Noblet describes in her book, Beside the Bullock Track: Quambatook 1894-1984, his long-standing civic duties were formally recognised in a testimonial dinner held at the local hall: